etablegr/order-demo/README.md

 The project is consisted by theese parts:

-* `on_connect`: Lambda that stores the connection id into a mnyswl table websocket_connections.
+* `on_connect`: Lambda that stores the connection id into a mysql/mariadb table `websocket_connections`.
 It is executed once a client connect into the api gateway.
-* `on_disconnect`: Lambda that removes the connection id into a mnyswl table websocket_connections.
+* `on_disconnect`: Lambda that removes the connection id into a mysql/mariadb table `websocket_connections`.
 It is executed once a client disconnect into the api gateway.
 Keep in mind it may not be executed always as documentation says.
 * `client`: A web client that listends on websocket's sent messages.
 * `sendorder`: An endpoint using php that notifies the clients for a new order.